 About Dar JohnsonThis author has not yet filled in any details.

 The NNSA Graduate Fellowship Program (NGFP) is a unique opportunity for recent graduates to join the Nuclear Security Enterprise.
 These full-time, salaried positions offer a year of specialized, on-the-job training and the chance to tackle real-world challenges in one of NNSA’s program offices.
-Program participants are able to develop technical and leadership skills to launch their careers with a [...]
+Fellows develop technical and leadership skills to launch their careers with a [...]

 The article originally ran in the Dec.
 4 issue of SpaceNews Magazine as “Like a Phoenix, Russia looks past Soyuz-2 to Soyuz-5.”
 MOSCOW — Try as they might, the Russian space program is having a hard time sustaining a positive news cycle.
 For every small step forward, it seems they take one giant leap back.
 Budget [...]

 This article originally appeared as “A relativistic shift in launch vehicle manufacturing” in the Nov.
 20 issue of SpaceNews Magazine There’s no question that additive manufacturing, or 3D printing, has become an important technology in the aerospace industry.
 A growing number of companies are using the technology to make components for satellites and launch vehicles that [...]

 WASHINGTON — Officials in the Trump administration have been known to ignore advice from experts.
 But this White House should listen to what a group of space analysts and scholars have to say, asserts a white paper released Tuesday.
 The United States needs a “national space policy” that looks broadly at issues like space traffic [...]